Boston I-751 Lawyer for Removal of U.S. Residency Conditions

 Additional Consideration for I-751 Petitions

-Generally the family (all members of household) should not be receiving financial assistance (housing, WIC, FreeCare, Heat/Electricity/Gas, Daycare, Food-stamps) and if they are or have been receiving benefits, make sure that all income is reported on any benefit application.
+Generally, immigrants (all members of household) should not be receiving financial assistance from the government (i.e.housing, WIC, FreeCare, Heat/Electricity/Gas, Daycare, Food-stamps, etc.) and if they are or have been receiving benefits, make sure that all income from both spouses is reported on any benefit application.

-Taxes should properly reflect all sources of income and deductions should be limited to ones supported by clear evidence and have the correct marital status and dependents (Head of Household is rarely proper for use on a tax return in connection with an I-751 petition).
+Taxes should properly reflect all sources of income and deductions should be limited to the ones supported by clear evidence and have the correct marital status and dependents (Head of Household is rarely proper for use on a tax return in connection with an I-751 petition).

 Addresses & marital status should be properly provided to all agencies, schools, employers & companies.